sinnaj-r/z80-uploader/README.md

 - [ ] Fixing Linter Issues
 - [ ] Refactoring the Download-Client
 - [ ] Add Screenshots/-cast to give a feeling for the App
+- [ ] The inital Downloader-Transfer should be possible with the Uploader as well.
+There are just some timeouts that need minor changes.